But who the heck cares about fonts, really?

 In other words, leave a white border around your copy and whitespace between paragraphs to separate thoughts into readable chunks for better comprehension.

 Don’t run copy from the left edge of the page, across the page, to the right edge.
 Eyes and brains don’t like that.

 If you go too wide, then people will have a hard time focusing on the text.
 If you go too narrow, then you may break the readers’ rhythm.

 The science goes like this: Gestalt laws of grouping observe that humans naturally perceive objects in organized patterns (this is called Prägnanz).
 The mind is disposed to make groups out of chaos based on proximity, similarity, continuity, closure, and connectedness.

-Optimal line width for your landing page copy should be about 50-60 characters per line.
+Optimal line width for your landing page or website copy should be about 50-60 characters per line.

 Test out any long copy you have by messing around with the widths, and use a tool like CrazyEgg to measure how far down visitors scroll before and after your changes.